-28 Risk-weighted assets before deductions for excess allowance for loan and lease losses and allocated transfer risk reserve.
-In the reports for March and September, report the amount of risk-weighted assets before deductions for excess allowance for loan and lease losses and allocated transfer risk reserve.
+- 28 Risk-weighted assets before deductions for excess AACL and allocated transfer risk reserve.
+In the reports for March and September, report the amount of risk-weighted assets before deductions for excess adjusted allowances for credit losses (AACL) and allocated transfer risk reserve.
 In the reports for June and December, report the sum of items 2.b through 20, column S; items 9.a, 9.b, 9.c, 9.d, and 10, columns T and U; item 25, columns C through Q; and, if applicable, item 27.
-(Item 27 is applicable only to banks that are subject to the market risk capital rule.)
+(Item 27 is applicable only to banks that are subject to the market risk capital rule.) - 29 LESS: Excess AACL.
+Report the amount, if any, by which the bank's adjusted allowances for credit losses (AACL) for regulatory capital purposes exceeds 1.25 percent of the bank's risk-weighted assets base reported in Schedule RC-R, Part II, item 26.